EnvisionX/mincer/README.md

 * during moving processing results to output directory (or directories) mincer moves files in two stages: first it copies them to $NAME.tmp, then renames $NAME.tmp to $NAME.
 This allow to deliver all or nothing;
-* write your filename regexp in such way to honor special meaning of '.tmp' extension, otherwise mincer will start processing files earlier than it should.
+* write your FILENAME_REGEXP in such way to honor special meaning of '.tmp' extension, otherwise mincer will start processing files earlier than it should.
 It means you never use regexps like '.*' or '\.tmp$'.
 * callback script is always started in configured WORK_DIR.
 All files